 With so much advice out there in the world—everything from Pinterest memes to motivational plaques for your home office wall—we at Franciscan Media thought we’d simplify it for you.
 Life is about living, right?
-COVID-19, its restrictions, and how it all changed our world has certainly taught us that.
+The ups and downs of COVID-19, war in Eastern Europe, and how our lives have changed has certainly taught us that.
 But to live and to be fully alive requires action.
 And that means adding more verbs to our vocabulary.

 Here are the 10 that we picked to help guide you on your way.

 Seek.
 Never stop being curious.
 Every day offers discovery.
 Shake off the lethargy and explore the world around you.
 God can be found everywhere you look.